Wide Reads

 Who should read Hard Times?

-Hard Times is ideal for students studying classic fiction, book club members, and anyone interested in personal growth.
+Hard Times is ideal for students studying classic fiction, book club members, and anyone interested in society & class or morality & ethics.
 The book is rated intermediate difficulty and is commonly assigned in high school and college literature courses.

 Is Hard Times hard to read?